Your 2024 New Year’s Eve Horoscope Is Here

 AdvertisementADVERTISEMENT

-Plan and leave room for errors and delays as Mercury turns direct in the evening of New Year’s Day (10:07 p.m.
-ET, to be exact).
-The good news is that exuberant planet Jupiter ends its backspin on December 30, adding an indulgent vibe to the festivities.
+Plan and leave room for errors and delays as Mercury turns direct in the evening of New Year’s Day.
+The good news is that exuberant planet Jupiter ends its backspin on 30th December, adding an indulgent vibe to the festivities.

 Wishing you all a Happy New Year!